jonnii/rfcs/README.md

 # rfcs

-### Github doesn’t just mean source control, it’s a great community building tool.
+### Github doesn’t just mean source control, it’s a great community building tool

-Open source teams are distributed by design, enterprise teams are looking to the open source community for ideas as to how to be better in this environment which is trending that way.
+Open source teams are distributed by design, enterprise teams are looking to the open source community for ideas as to how to be better in an environment which is trending that way.
 Whether you're running an open source team or trying to get your enterprise teams to collaborate more an RFC process is a great way to get everyone involved.

-Popular open source projects have the unenviable problem of communicating decisions and change, especially breaking changes, rust and ember are adopting an RFC process, this is something we have been trying for our team internally and it has worked great.
+Popular open source projects have the unenviable problem of communicating decisions and change, especially breaking changes, rust and ember are adopting an RFC process, this is something that you can adopt if you're an enterprise software development team or an open source community.

 ### Benefits to a github based RFC process